rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ```

-### Engineering Insights
+---

-* **The "Insulation Trap":** During initial testing, my MOSFET status LEDs lit up correctly, but the pumps sat completely dead.
-After some frantic debugging, I realized the tiny screw terminals were clamped down onto the plastic wire insulation instead of the bare copper core.
-Stripping back the wire a few millimeters fixed it instantly.
+### Observations
-* **VCC is Optional:** Interestingly, the VCC pin on the IRF520 control header isn't strictly needed for switching.
-Pulling the SIG line HIGH to 5V provides plenty of gate voltage to complete the circuit and light the onboard status LED simultaneously.
+* **Insulation may cause issues:** During initial testing, the MOSFET status LEDs lit up correctly, but the pumps did not work.
+After troubleshooting the connections, we realized the tiny screw terminals were clamped down onto the plastic wire insulation instead of the bare copper core.
+Stripping the insulation a little and clamping the wires correctly fixed it.

-### The Circuit says "Cheese"
+* **Optional VCC:** The VCC pin on the MOSFET isn't necessarily needed for switching.
+Connecting the SIG line HIGH to 5V provides enough gate voltage to complete the circuit and light the status LED.

 <div align="center">